workco/code-assessment-api/README.md

 A small web service for potential hires to consume in the performance of their code assessments.

+The `master` branch automatically deploys to https://work-co-code-assessment.herokuapp.com/.
+Please note this is a basic instance, so the initial data load may take ~30 seconds to spin up.

 ## Setup

 ### Config